Products, Projects, Processes

 Engineering processes must be considered when tasks cannot be performed simultaneously and have to be divided and sequenced.
 That’s the case when, due to contexts or dependencies, developments cannot be carried out by atomic activities but call for more complex undertakings.

-To begin with, building blocks must be clearly defined; for that purpose one can use Aristotle’s three units rule for drama:
+To begin with, building blocks must be clearly defined; for that purpose one can use Aristotle’s three unities for drama:

 - Unity of action: a work unit should have one main objective, be governed by a single authority, with one single outcome.